ziofil/covid/README.md

 # covid
 Altair interactive visualization of current COVID trends.
 It generates new (absolute and relative) and total (absolute and relative) charts for the desired countries.
+(shift-)click on the legend items to selectively visualize and compare the trends.

 # Usage
 1. Edit `covid.py` with the desired countries